Jump to section

 Everyone feels stuck now and then.
 Here’s how you can support others when they find themselves in this situation.

 - Listen.
-When someone is feeling stuck with a complex challenge, it is incredibly comforting to have someone who will listen without judgement.
-In order to preserve your own energy and boundaries as the listener, you might want to be intentional about the conversation and agree some things up front.
+When someone is feeling stuck with a complex challenge, it is incredibly comforting to have someone who will listen without judgment.
+In order to preserve your own energy and boundaries as the listener, you might want to be intentional about the conversation and agree on some things upfront.
 For example, “I have 20 minutes to give you my undivided attention.”
 Or, “So that I’m most useful, how can I best help you right now?”

 - Normalize it.
 Feeling stuck happens to us all, and can be a sign of growth and evolution.
 When people are stuck, they often can feel isolated and alone with the situation, so show them care and compassion.
 You might even want to explicitly say, “Everyone feels stuck sometimes.”